Frau steht am Flughafen, um nach Deutschland einzureisen

 What opportunities does a visa for vocational training offer?

 To complete school-based or company-based vocational training, a corresponding residence permit will be issued for the duration of the vocational training programme in question.
-Qualified vocational training programmes in Germany generally have a duration of least two years.

 With a residence permit for vocational training, you are able to take on a second job for up to 20 hours per week if it is independent of your vocational training.